Andr3sV/mvp-geo-saas/backend-orchestrator/backend-orchestrator/docs/ARCHITECTURE.md

 2. **Topic-Based**: Evaluates brands/competitors on specific topics extracted from their website (e.g., "pricing", "customer support", "ease of use")
 3. **Region-Aware**: Generates separate evaluations for each active region (e.g., GLOBAL, ES, US) with region-specific context
 4. **Web-Grounded**: Uses Gemini 2.5 Flash Lite with Google Search for real-time web information
-5. **Dual Output**: Provides both structured data (sentiment, attributes) and natural language responses for user-facing display
+5. **Dual Output**: Provides both structured data (sentiment score, themes) and natural language responses for user-facing display
+6. **Theme-Based Categorization**: Attributes are standardized using a theme-based system that matches or creates new themes for consistent analysis

 ### Database Schema